 - Part 6: Beginners Guide: 19 Essential WordPress Settings

 In the previous tutorial, we have seen the difference between WordPress.org and a self-hosted WordPress site.
 So now that we have decided to start our own self hosted WordPress blog let us see all the essential requirements for achieving this.
 Basically, we need to buy a domain & WordPress hosting account for setting up our blog.
-Firstly, we can understand the significance of each of these.
+Let us first understand the significance of each of these.